-Appendix 5 includes off-site examination forms to be utilized by the SACCOS.
-These forms should be filed quarterly or as specified in the regulations with TCDC and include the income statement, balance sheet, market conduct indicators and prudential indicators for SACCOS.

-Once data is gathered, TCDC should analyze the information looking for trends over time, by comparing peer averages to individual institutions, focusing on key ratios in institution performance to aid in analysis and placing emphasis on the right measures for the right types of institutions.
+Appendix 6 includes off-site inspection forms to be utilized by the SACCOS.
+These forms should be filed monthly or quarterly as may be specified by TCDC.
+The forms include the income statement, balance sheet, market conduct indicators and prudential indicators for SACCOS.
+Once data is gathered, TCDC should analyze the information looking for trends over time, by comparing peer averages to individual SACCOS, focusing on key ratios in the SACCOS performance to aid in analysis and placing emphasis on the right measures for the right types of SACCOS.